All Posts by Mark Morgan

 After David’s death, his son Solomon became king and expanded the kingdom even further.
 Sadly, in later life, love for his many foreign wives led him into idolatry.
 In response, God said that the kingdom would be split in two during the reign of his son, Rehoboam.
 After Solomon died, Rehoboam became king, but could not hold the kingdom together.
 As predicted, the nation split in two: Israel, ten tribes ruled by a rebel called Jeroboam; and Judah, two tribes ruled by Rehoboam.

 From then on, until Assyria destroyed Israel, the two nations swung pendulum-like between open war and a troubled co-existence.
-During this period, Jehoshaphat ruled Judah, following in the godly footsteps of his ancestor David (2 Chronicles 17:3).
+During some of this period, Jehoshaphat ruled Judah, following in the godly footsteps of his ancestor David (2 Chronicles 17:3).

 Continue reading